-Director Appointed: 30 October 2020 Heith Mackay-Cruise Most recently elected by shareholders: 30 October 2020 Board Committees: Audit & Risk Committee, Digital Transformation Committee Heith Mackay-Cruise's executive career included senior roles in Marketing for Pepsi-Cola in Australia and Australian Consolidated Press and as CEO and Managing Director of PBL Media in New Zealand, Study Group and Sterling Early Education.
-Since 2014, Heith has focused on non-executive roles including four years on the board of the ASX-listed Bailador Technology Investments Limited, and privately owned groups including Literacy Planet, Hipages Group, LifeHealthcare, and his ongoing role as Chair of UP Education Limited.
-(15) Heith brings to the Board his executive leadership experience, as well as global platforms exposure, and marketing and digital knowledge.
-Director Appointed: 23 April 2015 Helen Nash Most recently elected by shareholders: 30 October 2020 Board Committees: Audit & Risk Committee, People & Culture Committee (Chair), Nomination Committee Helen Nash has more than 20 years' experience in consumer packaged goods, media and quick service restaurants.
-As Chief Operating Officer at McDonald's Australia, she oversaw restaurant operations, marketing, menu, insights and research and information technology.
-This mix of strategic and operational experience allows Helen to bring broad commercial skills and acumen, as well as a consumer focus to the Board.
-Helen also brings robust financial skills to her role having initally trained in the UK as a Certified Management Accountant.
-(D) Since transitioning to her non-executive career in 2013, Helen has served as a director of companies in a range of industries.
-She is a director of Metcash Ltd and Inghams Group Limited, and was formerly a director of Pacific Brands Ltd and Blackmores Ltd. Our Board benefits from Helen's governance experience and skills, including her membership of audit and remuneration committees at these other companies.
-Director Appointed: 26 May 2016 Melanie Willis Most recently elected by shareholders: 20 October 2019 Board Committees: Audit & Risk Committee (Chair), People & Culture Committee Melanie has extensive experience in corporate finance, strategy and innovation and investments both in executive and non-executive roles.
+Director Melanie Willis Appointed: 26 May 2016 Most recently elected by shareholders: 20 October 2019 Board Committees: Audit & Risk Committee (Chair), People & Culture Committee Melanie has extensive experience in corporate finance, strategy and innovation and investments both in executive and non-executive roles.
 She has worked in sectors including accounting and finance, infrastructure, property investment management, and retail services (including tourism and start-up ventures).
-She held executive roles as CEO of NRMA Investments (and head of strategy and innovation), CEO of a financial services start-up and director of Deutsche Bank, having previously been in corporate finance at Bankers Trust and Westpac.
+She held executive roles as CEO NRMA Investments (and head of strategy and innovation), CEO of a financial services start up and director of Deutsche Bank, having previously been in corporate finance at Bankers Trust and Westpac.
 In her role as Chair of the Audit & Risk Committee, Melanie applies her extensive skills and experience in financial reporting and risk management matters.
-In addition to her broad finance, strategic and commercial skills, Melanie brings valuable governance experience from her roles as a director of Challenger, PEXA Group Paypal Australia and QBE Insurance (AusPac), and from her former positions as a director of Mantra, Pepper Group, Ardent Leisure and Chief Executive Women.
+In addition to her broad finance, strategic and commercial skills, Melanie brings valuable governance experience from her roles as a director of Challenger, PEXA Group, Paypal Australia and QBE Insurance (AusPac), and from her former positions as a director of Mantra, Pepper Group, Ardent Leisure, and Chief Executive Women.
 Melanie previously chaired the audit and risk committee at Mantra and was a member of the audit committee at Pepper Group.
-She currently chairs the risk committee and is a member of the audit committee at Challenger, chairs the audit and risk committee and is a member of the remuneration, nomination and people committee at PEXA Group, and chairs the audit committee and people and culture committee at Paypal Australia.
+She currently chairs the risk committee and is a member of the remuneration, nomination an people committee at PEXA Group, and chairs the audit committee and people and culture committee at Paypal Australia.
 Director Appointed: 29 June 2015 Grant Blackley Most recently elected by shareholders: 29 October 2015 Grant Blackley has enjoyed a distinguished career with more than 30 years' experience in the media and entertainment sectors.
-Grant joined the Board in June 2015 as Chief Executive Officer and Managing Director and is responsible for leading the strategic and operational performance of the Company.
+Grant joined the Board in June 2015 as Chief Executive Officer and Managing Director and is responsible for leading the strategic and operational performance of the company.
 Grant is the Chairman of Commercial Radio Australia and a director of the Australian Association of National Advertisers.
 He has in the past served as a director of Free TV Australia.
-He has served in numerous senior leadership roles including at the TEN Network, as CEO from 2005 to 2010.
-Prior to becoming CEO, Grant held key roles in network sales, digital media and multi-channel program development as well as being responsible for Group strategy, acquisitions and executive leadership and development.
+He has served in numerous senior leadershi roles including at the TEN Network, as CEO from 2005 to 2010.
+Prior to becoming CEO, Grant held key roles in network sales, digital media and multi-channel program development as well as being responsible for group strategy, acquisitions and executive leadership and development.